betaflight/blackbox-log-viewer/README.md

 ### Yarn

-For dependency management we are using [yarn](https://yarnpkg.com/), follow the instruction there to install it.
+For dependency management we are using [yarn](https://yarnpkg.com/), follow the instructions there to install it.

 ### Development mode